 2.1.
 Annual Allocations between the SFPUC and the Wholesale Customers.
 The annual water supply available during shortages will be allocated between the SFPUC and the collective Wholesale Customers as follows:

-Level of System Wide Reduction in Water Use Required Share of Available Water
+Share of Available Water

 SFPUC Share Wholesale Customers Share

-5% or less 35.5% 64.5%
+35.5% 64.5%

-6% through 10% 36.0% 64.0%
+64.0%

-11% through 15% 37.0% 63.0%
+63.0% 62.5%

-16% through 20% 37.5% 62.5%
+SFPUC Share